The Flea Life Cycle

 Female fleas can lay eggs only if they've had a meal.
 If a female emerges from her cocoon and isn't able to find food, she'll die without reproducing.
 But once she's eaten, a flea can lay close to 20 eggs at a time, for a total of 500 eggs during her lifetime.

 Most of the time, fleas lay their eggs on their host.
-The eggs are completely smooth, so they slide off of the host and land in its environment.
-In people's homes, the eggs sink deep into carpet fibers and into floor cracks.
+The eggs are completely smooth, so they slide off the host and land in its environment.
+In people's homes, the eggs sink deep into carpet fibers and floor cracks.
 Outside, flea eggs settle into the soil.
-Flea eggs are white -- the black specks you see on flea-infested animals and their bedding are particles of dried blood and flea droppings.
+Flea eggs are white — the black specks you see on flea-infested animals and their bedding are particles of dried blood and flea droppings.

 After a week or two, flea larvae spin silk cocoons.
 They attach pieces of dirt and debris to their cocoons as camouflage.
 If food is plentiful, the adult flea emerges after about a week.
 Otherwise, the flea may stay in its cocoon for up to a year.

 Although flea larvae and adults have completely different eating patterns, what they eat has a big impact on the diseases fleas can carry.
 Next, we'll take a look at flea-borne illnesses and complications from flea bites.